WWW.EGYPTRAVELUX.COM

 Although the village was occupied for over four centuries, the evidence from excavations shows that the

-individual houses mostly follows the pattern established in the first phase of the
+general plan of individual houses mostly follows the pattern established in the first phase of the

 construction of the settlement during the 18th dynasty.
 Also the ground level remained unchanged, which